The Latest Smartphone Bluetooth Entry Access Solutions

 I also have the ability for Android‑type phones that support both Bluetooth Low Energy, host card emulation, and NFC, to unlock it, as well.
 For a mixed environment of iOS devices and Android devices, the new Sargent SE LP10, in the not too distant future, will be able to support both.

 Here, with the Yale real living lock, the ability to have mobile credentials.
-I can chose my different keys from my Yale lock and use them to get me into my home or my rental property.
+I can choose my different keys from my Yale lock and use them to get me into my home or my rental property.
 Whether it’s home, office, or university, we have the ability to use mobile phones and mobile devices to get you securely in and out of the facility.

 From an integrator’s standpoint, what it offers them is the ability to future‑proof their customers’ deployments.
 If an integrator is making recommendations for a customer, and the customer wants to have a future‑proofed environment by going with SE‑enabled technologies, they can cover the customers’ current requirements for cards and fobs, and allow them to move forward to phones in the future.